diodezener/starter-academic/content/publication/journal-article-1/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "*IEEE Transactions on Power Systems,34.3, pp. 2152–2159.
-ISSN: 0885-8950, 1558-0679"
+publication: "* IEEE Transactions on Power Systems ( Volume: 34, Issue: 3, May 2019)"
 publication_short: ""

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: In this paper, we propose a data-driven load fluctuation model, based on high-resolution historical demand data from multi-regional systems, that can be used for research such as power system generation control studies and probabilistic load flow studies.
+As in previous studies, the random load fluctuations are modeled as independent Gaussian random variables; however, unlike in previous studies, we do not assume the relationship between the standard deviation and the base demand in each region is known a priori.
+Instead, we propose a framework for determining the relationship between the base demand level and short-term demand uncertainty.
+The developed framework has been tested using actual 5-minute demand data from the New York and New Zealand power systems.
+The results demonstrate that the proposed models outperform those used in previous work.
+Coefficients of the example cases are included, the parameters of which can be applied to similar multi-region systems.
 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags:
 - Source Themes